 Mysore city is the cultural capital of Karnataka.
 Dussehra is the most important festival of the city and this festival is celebrated for a period of 10 days.
 Started by King Raja Wodeyar I in the year 1610, the ninth day of the celebration is known as Mahanavami and the imperial sword is worshiped on this day.
 Processions constituting ornamented elephants, camels and horses are taken out.

 Mysore is also known as City of Palaces.
 There are a large number of palaces around the city to be visited.
 The most famous attraction of Mysore is the Mysore Palace, which is best visited during the evening, when the whole palace is lit up with sparkling lights.
 The famous Jayalakshmi Vilas Mansion is now being converted into a museum and is dedicated to folk culture.
+When in Mysore tourists can extend their holiday by booking Ooty tour.

 On a visit to the Chamundi hills, beware not to eat in front of the prying eyes of monkeys as they will jump on any food they see in your hand.